akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-assets.md

 ---

 # Manage assets
-Assets are now visible in a new tab of the product edition page.
-On this page you are able to visualize all assets and also and also modify which assets are linked to the product.
+Assets are now visible in a new `Assets` tab of the product edition page.
+On this tab you are able to visualize and edit all your asset collection attributes.

 ![Upload asset](../img/asset-upload-tab-highlight.png)